-The repayment date of the Company's unsecured loan from Sun Hung Kai International Bank (Brunei) Limited is being further year.
+The repayment date of the Company's unsecured loan from Sun Hung Kai International Bank (Brunei) Limited is being further extended to 31 March, 2016.
+The letter of support from AP Finance remains in place.

-I would like to thank my fellow Directors, our Management team and our Shareholders for their continuing support during the
+I would like to thank my fellow Directors, our Management team and our Shareholders for their continuing support during the year.